snnz/HunspellSharp/README.md

 will not be recognized as forms of lowercase dictionary words if the language is not specified in the affix file and the dictionary encoding is not ISO-8859-9.
 To avoid this, explicitly specify the correct dictionary language.

-HunspellSharp parses affix files in one pass, so options that affect further parsing (SET, FLAGS) must precede options that depend on them.
+HunspellSharp parses affix files in one pass, so options that affect further parsing (SET, FLAG) must precede options that depend on them.
 This differs from the original Hunspell, which makes two passes, picking up some options in the first pass, and then parsing the rest in the second.

 When a dictionary is added with the `AddDic` method, HunspellSharp merges its entries with existing ones, and then makes lookups in a single runtime dictionary,